generic-github-user/main/README.src.md

 repositories, but I'm hoping to ameliorate some of the code duplication issues and other maintenance headaches I've run into recently.

+## Branches

+- leetcode: some of my solutions to programming problems from [leetcode.com](https://leetcode.com/)
+- geometry: helper classes for geometry in Python that I've been copy-pasting around periodically for the last 18 months or so (and actually one of the main reasons for creating this monorepo)
+- meta: information about this repository itself (code statistics, file listings, issue metadata, etc.)
+- pythings: useful tools and scripts for the boring parts of Python (mainly writing tests, documentation, etc.)
+- obfuscation: code obfuscation tools repurposed from an old repository of mine

 ## Statistics

 [[stats]]